 Elaine Kalisher is a journalist who is writing an article on the Wessex Hotel.
 The staff say that the hotel doesn't have a 13th floor.
 Suddenly people dissapear and a Satanic group starts to send people up to the 13th floor where there is a maniac killer.

-When Judith is working at the reception desk of the skyscraper hotel in Seattle, Washington, a man named "J. J. McMahon" requires her attention.
-After all, he does "have a reservation".
-John J. McMahon, aka "J. J. McMahon" is the CEO of Wilshire Court Productions, the filming company that created this film.
+When Judith is working at the reception desk of the skyscraper hotel in Seattle, Washington, a man named "J. J. McMahon" requires her attention for a reservation.
+John J. McMahon, aka "J. J. McMahon," is the CEO of Wilshire Court Productions, the filming company that created this film.
 See more

 When Elaine first arrives at the City Agencies office, watch the display board which lists the names of all of the departments within the building.
 While the departments should be listed in numerical order, the office for the Public Transportation department (#615) is inadvertently listed below numbers 669 and 689, rather than before them.
 Note that the "Transportation" in "Public Transportation" is misspelled.
 The "T" and the "A" from the word's third syllable are missing, and the word written on the sign actually reads "TRANSPORTION".
 Also note that while AGING is spelled "Ageing" in Australia and places overseas, the Americanized version of the word is correctly spelled "Aging".
 While few places in the USA do spell it "Ageing", It might have been assumed that spelling it correctly would confuse certain people as to it's correct pronunciation, and thus it was spelled phonetically...
 See more